10gen/mongo-orchestration/README.rst

 for documentation.

-Mongo Orchestration is an HTTP server that provides a REST API for creating and managing MongoDB configurations.
+Mongo Orchestration is an HTTP server that provides a REST API for creating and managing MongoDB configurations on a single host.

+**THIS PROJECT IS FOR TESTING OF MONGODB DRIVERS.**

 Features
 --------

--  Start and stop mongod servers, replica sets, and sharded clusters.
+-  Start and stop mongod servers, replica sets, and sharded clusters on the host running mongo-orchestration.
 -  Add and remove replica set members.
 -  Add and remove shards and mongos routers.
 -  Reset replica sets and clusters to restart all members that were